Api Platform conference

 Notice the “partial search” filter on the title property of the Book resource class.

-Now, let’s configure API Platform Admin to enable autocompletion for the relation selector:
+Now, let’s configure API Platform Admin to enable autocompletion for the book selector.
+We will leverage the <ReferenceInput> and <AutocompleteInput> components from React Admin:

 import {